 28: Determine the muscle fiber arrangements below with examples.

-29: What are the 4 categories of muscle fibre types and their nature?
+29: What are the 4 categories of muscle fiber types and their nature?

-30: What is hypertrophy in relation to the training effect?
+30: What is hypertrophy about the training effect?

 Tyler Read